 - You should have carbon monoxide alarms set up near all sleeping areas

 - Dust mites can inflame allergies and asthma, particularly in children.
 To reduce them, clean regularly.
 While even regular cleaning can’t get rid of all dust problems, you can minimize them by making use of a whole-home filtration system with a MERV 16 rating, the highest capture efficiency among air cleaners.

 - Anything that burns gas should be vented to the outdoors.

 - Don’t use scented candles or aerosol sprays to mask odors.
 Instead, find the source of the odor and get rid it.

 - supplies for cleaning, painting, and hobbies should be low- or no-VOC (volatile organic compound), which are safer for your family and the environment.
 Ozone is a proven lung irritant, so it’s best to avoid using products that produce it.

 - You can help keep humidity levels comfortable using a humidifier or a dehumidifier, depending on your area.
 Set humidity under 50% to prevent mold and mildew buildup.

 - Fix all leaks and cracks in your home.

 - Make sure your home is properly ventilated, to avoid moisture problems.
 With a ventilation system, stale, contaminated indoor air is replaced with fresher outside air.

-Having your HVAC equipment inspected to greatly reduce buildup of contaminants or moisture is another easy way to keep your home healthy.
-You can call 1st Choice Service Group Inc in Asheville at (828) 551-2913 or simply make your appointment online.
+Having your HVAC equipment inspected to greatly reduce the buildup of contaminants or moisture is another easy way to keep your home healthy.
+You can call 1st Choice Service Group Heating & Air in Asheville or simply make your appointment online.